kburchfiel/cpp_world_clock_2025/README.md

 ## Setup instructions

 1. If you'd like to download an executable for Windows or Linux, you can do so on Itch.io at https://kburchfiel.itch.io/console-world-clock. alternatively, you can compile the program yourself (see instructions below).

-[Note: I encountered issues with compiling this program for MacOS, as the `zoned_time` function wasn't recognized by the laptop's version of Clang/G++.]
+    [Note: I encountered issues with compiling this program for MacOS, as the `zoned_time` function wasn't recognized by the laptop's version of Clang/G++.
+Also, the Windows executable is probably at least somewhat less efficient than the Linux executable, as the latter makes use of a C++26 function that doesn't yet appear to be supported by MSVC.]

 2. Navigate to the build/ folder within your terminal, then launch the executable.
 On Linux, you can do so via the following command line entries: